-After an early breakfast at Los Crestones, you will begin your ascent to reach the summit of Cerro Chirripó (5 km, approx. 2 to 3 hours each way), in time to watch the sunrise from the top and have a boxed breakfast later.
+After an early breakfast at Los Crestones, you will begin your ascent to reach the summit of Mount Chirripó (5 km, approx. 2 to 3 hours each way), or you can leave earlier to watch the sunrise from the top and have a boxed breakfast later.
 Back to the lodge in time for lunch.
 In the afternoon, you will have the opportunity to explore other points of interests within the park, always in company of our naturalist guide.

 Day 7: From Chirripó to San Jerónimo (B/L/D)